Family of woman shot on Rust set sues actor Alec Baldwin for wrongful death

-LOS ANGELES (AFP) - The family of a woman shot by Alec Baldwin on the set of the movie Rust sued the US actor on Tuesday (Feb 15), claiming "substantial" damages for her wrongful death.
+LOS ANGELES • The family of a woman shot by Alec Baldwin (right) on the set of the movie Rust sued the US actor on Tuesday, claiming "substantial" damages for her wrongful death.

-Baldwin was holding a Colt gun during a rehearsal for the Western in New Mexico in October when it discharged a live round, killing cinematographer Halyna Hutchins.
+Baldwin was holding a Colt gun during a rehearsal for the western in New Mexico in October when it discharged a live round, killing cinematographer Halyna Hutchins (right below).

 At a press conference on Tuesday, lawyer Brian Panish alleged the "reckless conduct and cost-cutting measures" of Baldwin and the other Rust producers had led to Hutchins' death.

-Panish also alleged that Baldwin had "refused" training on cross-drawing the gun.
-He presented a 3D animated reconstruction of the shooting.
+Mr Panish also alleged that Baldwin had "refused" training on cross-drawing the gun.
+He presented a 3D-animated reconstruction of the shooting.

 The lawsuit has been filed in New Mexico, where the incident took place.